Virginia Tech®home

 As Diversity Scholars, graduate students exhibit the following strengths and knowledge in their work:

-At the end of each Spring semester in May, the Graduate School holds a "Diversity Spotlight" luncheon program, during which Diversity Scholars give short lightning-round style presentations about their projects.
+Each spring, the Graduate School holds a "Diversity Scholars Showcase" during which Diversity Scholars give short lightning-round style presentations about their projects.
+This year's showcase will be held during Graduate Education Week in March.

 Diversity Scholars are chosen based upon their competency and experiences in diversity and inclusion, knowledge about cultural differences, and belief in the Virginia Tech Principles of Community.
-A nomination (including self-nomination) and an application are required.
+An application is required.
+The application is due December 2 at 12 p.m.
+EST.

-Minimum eligibility requirements must be met to apply or be nominated; these requirements include:
+Minimum eligibility requirements must be met to apply; these requirements include:

 To demonstrate competency in diversity and inclusion, applicants are encouraged to take GRAD 5214: Diversity and Inclusion for A Global Society, or to demonstrate knowledge based on past experience (e.g., work with diversity and/or inclusion) or course work (e.g., counselor education, sociology).

 The program officially takes place in the spring semester but projects/initiatives can be implemented year round.
 There will be bi-monthly or monthly group meetings and training sessions, which will be scheduled with group input.
-In late April or early May, Diversity Scholars will present their initiatives to the University community at the annual Diversity Spotlight event.
+In March, Diversity Scholars will present their initiatives to the University community at the annual Diversity Scholars Showcase event.

 Each diversity scholar brings gifts of service, culture, and experience.
 As recognition of these gifts, each scholar will receive $300 for the contributions offered to the university.
 Additionally, if a student presents their project at a conference, the Graduate School will assist with the conference fees and/or travel, with approval.